 The refurbishment is reported to have cost around £1.5 million, paid for from private Royal Family funds.
 Reportedly, Catherine was keen to put her own stamp on the place, and the Duke and Duchess ordered a new roof, new kitchen, a conservatory, and a complete redecoration of the rooms.

-A huge range of trees were also planted around the perimeter of the property, to allow the famous family more privacy.
+A huge range of trees was also planted around the perimeter of the property, to allow the famous family more privacy.

 The Duke and Duchess of Cambridge lived full-time in the home from 2013 until 2017, in order to be close to William's job as a pilot with the East Anglian Air Ambulance Service.
-In September 2017, the couple moved back to London permanently, in order to allow Catherine and William to become full-time working royals, and ahead of George beginning school.
+In September 2017, the couple moved back to London (Kensington Palace specifically) permanently, in order to allow Catherine and William to become full-time working royals, and ahead of Prince George beginning school.

-Catherine and William's Anmer Hall home is handily situated just two miles from the Queen's Sandringham home – so Granny is able to pop over to see the family any time she likes.
+Catherine and William's Anmer Hall home is handily situated just two miles from the Queen's Sandringham home.

-According to reports, the royal couple have brought the property bang up to date, with the help of modern designer Ben Pentreath.
+According to reports, the royal couple has brought the property bang up to date since moving in, with the help of modern designer Ben Pentreath.
 Ben, a friend of Prince Charles, is said to favour bold colours and up-to-the-minute accessories, so it's likely the Duke and Duchess' country home is as stylish as it is comfy.

 Ben reportedly encouraged Catherine to get out of her comfort zone with the home re-design, and it's now said that the abode is decorated in bright colours, with modern furnishings.

-However, there are some rooms which have been left classic and traditional, including Prince George's former nursery – which now likely belongs to Prince Louis.
+However, there are some rooms that have been left classic and traditional, including Prince George's former nursery, which now likely belongs to Prince Louis, who is three.

 The outside space also provides a great play area for the family's beloved dog, Lupo, a cocker spaniel they brought into the family home soon after Prince George was born.

-Reportedly, Catherine and William also have various members of staff at the home – including their much-trusted nanny Maria Teresa Turrion Borrallo.
-The Spanish nanny began working for the family in 2013, and has been with them ever since.
+Reportedly, Kate and William also have various members of staff at the home including their much-trusted nanny Maria Teresa Turrion Borrallo.
+The Spanish nanny began working for the family in 2013 and has been with them ever since.
 She's regularly pictured looking after both George and Charlotte, and follows the family from their Anmer Hall home to their Kensington Palace home, whenever they may need her.

-The royal family couldn't quite have picked a better place for some privacy.
-The hall is of course located in the small village of Anmer – which is so rural, it doesn't even have a pub!
+The royal family couldn't have picked a better place for some privacy.
+The hall is of course located in the small village of Anmer, which is so rural, it doesn't even have a pub.

-Reportedly, the couple are left largely to themselves, and Catherine often pops into the local shops—including her favourite Waitrose—unbothered, as the local residents so used to seeing her walking around.
+Reportedly, the couple are left largely to themselves, and Catherine often pops into the local shops—including her favourite Waitrose—unbothered, as the local residents are so used to seeing her walking around.
 Prince William also regularly cycles around the country lanes, while the pair pop to the local villages for pub lunches.